Pondidum/pondidum.github.io/content/contact.md

 ---
-layout: default
-title: Andy Dote
+title: Contact
+url: "/contact/"
+summary: "contact"
 ---

-# Contact

 I’m usually pretty easy to get hold of, here’s how I use different channels to communicate with people and how best to contact me.